Learn about Logistic Regression, its basic properties, it’s working, and build a machine learning model on the real-world applications in Python.

 Well, you got a classification rate of 80%, considered as good accuracy.

 Precision: Precision is about being precise i.e. How precise your model is.
 In other words, you can say, when a model makes a prediction, how often it is correct.
 In your prediction case, when your Logistic Regression model predicted patients are going to suffer from diabetes, that patients actually have 76% time.

 Recall: If there are patients who actually have diabetes in the test set and your Logistic Regression model is able to identify it 58% of the time.

 The Receiver Operating Characteristic(ROC) curve is a plot of the true positive rate against the false-positive rate.
 It shows the tradeoff between sensitivity and specificity.

 y_pred_proba = logreg.predict_proba(X_test)[::,1] fpr, tpr, _ = metrics.roc_curve(y_test, y_pred_proba) auc = metrics.roc_auc_score(y_test, y_pred_proba) plt.plot(fpr,tpr,label="data 1, auc="+str(auc)) plt.legend(loc=4) plt.show()

 The AUC score for the case is 0.86.
 AUC score 1 represents a perfect classifier and 0.5 represents a worthless classifier.

-Because of its simple and efficient nature, doesn’t require high computation power, easy to implement, easily interpretable, used widely by data analyst and scientist.
+Because of its simple and efficient nature, doesn’t require high computation power, easy to implement, is easily interpretable, used widely by data analysts and scientists.
 Also doesn’t require scaling of features.
 Logistic regression provides a probability score for observations.

 Hopefully, you can now utilize the Logistic Regression technique to analyze your own datasets.
 Thanks for reading this tutorial!